 - engages in pioneering research in this and related disciplines.

-The Department emphasizes both academic excellence and industrial relevance and, wherever possible, programs are set in the context of local industrial needs and explore the potential of creating demand for new technologies.
+The Department emphasizes both academic excellence and industrial relevance and, wherever possible, programs are set in the context of local industry needs and explore the potential of creating demand for new technologies.

 The MPhil program aims to strengthen students’ fundamental knowledge of Chemical Engineering, with specialization in the areas of chemical processing, materials, environment, energy, and bioengineering.
 Students will be exposed to relevant issues involved in the scientific research, technology development and commercial applications in the field.
 Those on the program are required to undertake coursework and successfully complete a thesis to demonstrate competence in research.

 Chemical and Biomolecular Engineering is a highly diversified engineering and science discipline.
 The Department’s research can be classified into four major areas:

 Nanomaterials, zeolites, novel polymers, polymer composites, polymer interfaces, and surfaces as well as polymer/ceramic membranes.
 In-depth studies are being carried out in rheology, non-Newtonian flow, heat and mass transport, and process control associated with the injection-molding process.